mParticle/docs/src/pages/integrations/optimizely/event/index.md

 On iOS, Android and Full Stack these events are mapped to Optimizely's `track` API and will include the name of the event, custom attributes, user attributes, and your configured user ID.
 On Web, the events are pushed into the `window.optimizely` queue to be sent to the server.

+## Custom Mapping

+You can create [custom mappings](/guides/platform-guide/connections/#custom-mappings) from an event attribute to the Optimizely `value` attribute.

 ## Reserved Tags

 Optimizely supports several "reserved" event tags including "revenue" and "value".
 See the sections below for how mParticle maps to these tags.